Scarlet Honeyeaters in Benalla

 Meet at the car park behind the Benalla Senior Citizens Community Centre.
 Check newsletter for times and details.

-Please note that outings are automatically cancelled on days of total fire ban.
+Please note that outing arrangements may be altered if pandemic regulations change and are automatically cancelled on days of total fire ban.

 Developed and maintained by members, this website showcases U3A Benalla & District.